Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

-where :math:`\mu_a` is the absorption coeffiecient, :math:`\mu_s` is the scattering coefficeint, :math:`I(s)` is the intensity along the direction :math:`s_i`, :math:`T` is the temperature and the scalar flux is :math:`G`.
+where :math:`\mu_a` is the absorption coeffiecient, :math:`\mu_s` is the scattering coefficient, :math:`I(s)` is the intensity along the direction :math:`s_i`, :math:`T` is the temperature and the scalar flux is :math:`G`.
 The black body radiation, :math:`I_b`, is defined by :math:`\frac{\sigma T^4}{\pi}`.
-Note that for situations in which the scattering coefficient is zero, the RTE reduces to a set of liniear, decoupled equations for each intensity to be solved.
+Note that for situations in which the scattering coefficient is zero, the RTE reduces to a set of linear, decoupled equations for each intensity to be solved.

 The flux divergence may be written as a difference between the radiative